-In February 2014, several members of our management team, including our Chief Accounting Officer and our Chief Risk Officer, conducted an assessment of the risks related to or arising from our compensation policies and practices.
-The team reviewed and discussed the various design features and characteristics of our Company-wide compensation policies and programs, as well as those at the business unit level, performance metrics at the Company and business unit levels and approval mechanisms of all Total Rewards programs for all associates, including salaries, incentive plans, sales incentives, stock options, performance share units and restricted stock units, to determine whether any of these policies or programs could create risks that are reasonably likely to have a material adverse effect on the Company.
-In its review and assessment, the team took into consideration the elements of our Total Rewards program for our senior executives, including the performance measures used for the AIP, performance share unit awards and other incentive compensation arrangements, and the elements of our compensation programs for our other employees.
+In February 2015, several members of our management team, including our Chief Accounting Officer and our Chief Risk Officer, conducted an assessment of the risks related to or arising from our compensation policies and practices.
+The team reviewed and discussed the various design features and characteristics of our Company-wide compensation policies and programs, as well as those at the business unit level, performance metrics at the Company and business unit levels and approval mechanisms of all Total Rewards programs for all associates, including salaries, incentive plans, sales incentives, stock options, performance stock units and restricted stock units, to determine whether any of these policies or programs could create risks that are reasonably likely to have a material adverse effect on the Company.
+In its review and assessment, the team took into consideration the elements of our Total Rewards program for our senior executives, including the performance measures used for the AIP, performance stock unit awards and other incentive compensation arrangements, and the elements of our compensation programs for our other employees.

-In March 2014, the Compensation Committee reviewed and discussed the management team's risk assessment.
+In March 2015, the Compensation Committee reviewed and discussed the management team's risk assessment.
 As part of its review, the Compensation Committee also noted the following factors that reduce the likelihood of excessive risk-taking by executives:

-- Our overall compensation levels are competitive with the market. - Our compensation mix is balanced among (i) fixed components like salary and benefits, (ii) annual incentives that reward total Company financial performance, business unit financial performance and individual performance, and (iii) a portfolio approach for stock awards with a balance among stock options, performance share units and time-based restricted stock units. - A significant portion of our executive compensation is tied to how our stock price performs over a period of multiple years, with equity-based awards generally vesting evenly over three years and stock options having terms of seven years.
+- · Our overall compensation levels are competitive with the market. - Our compensation mix is balanced among (i) fixed components like salary and benefits, (ii) annual incentives that reward total Company financial performance, business unit financial performance and individual performance, and (iii) a portfolio approach for stock awards with a balance among stock options, performance stock units and time-based restricted stock units. - For 2015, the Company adjusted the performance stock unit plan to provide for a three-year measurement period to balance compensation based on short-term and long-term results.
+Having a mix of short-term and long-term goals allows us to better align our compensation program with the interests of our shareholders. - A significant portion of our executive compensation is tied to how our stock price performs over a period of multiple years, with equity-based awards generally vesting evenly over three years and stock options having terms of seven years in 2014 and ten years starting in 2015.
 This minimizes the benefit of a temporary spike in stock price. - The Company's recoupment policy covers all of our executive officers subject to Section 16 of the Exchange Act. - The Compensation Committee has discretion to reduce performance-based awards when it determines that such adjustments would be appropriate based on our interests and the interests of our shareholders. - Incentive programs use financial measures with sliding scales, with amounts interpolated for awards between \$0, target and maximum.
-Awards are capped at 200% of target for annual incentives and 150% of target for performance share units. - Payouts for the AIP and performance share units are based on results audited by the Internal Audit department. - Executive officers are subject to Stock Ownership Guidelines, holding requirements and our prohibition on hedging, pledging stock and short sales.
+Awards are capped at 200% of target for annual incentives and 150% of target for performance stock units awarded in 2014 and 200% of target for performance stock units awarded in 2015. - · Payouts for the AIP and performance stock units are based on results audited by the Internal Audit department. - Executive officers are subject to Stock Ownership Guidelines, holding requirements and our prohibition on hedging, pledging stock and short sales